 The nature of commercial and industrial property industry says that each industrial property must satisfy a number of attributes for each occupant relative to the way it transacts its business both today and into the future.
 This is where you are the ‘detective’ to source out the real issues behind the property need and then seek to solve the ‘property mystery’ with available or identifiable stock.

-The nature of industry says that each industrial property must satisfy a number of attributes for each occupant relative to the way it does its business.
-This is where you are the ‘detective’ to source out the real issues behind the property need and then seek to solve the ‘property mystery’.
-If you can find the satisfactory parcel of land, then you can work with a developer to see if a suitable building can be constructed on the property to satisfy the needs of the occupant.
+If you can find a satisfactory parcel of land, then you can work with a developer to see if a suitable building can be constructed on the property to satisfy the needs of the industrial business and occupant.
 The building can be later sold on as a functional investment with a secure lease.
 You can also assist with the lease structure and implementation.

 Every tenant or purchaser for an industrial property is unique and special.
 It is a matter of locating the appropriate site that satisfies the needs of the industrial construction for the end user.

 So let’s presume that you have the tenant or a purchaser for an industrial site that is to be the subject of a new development.
 The building that is to be constructed must be functional and practical for the chosen business.
 You simply need to find the right land with the right circumstances of occupancy.
 There are a number of key issues that should be considered relative to the future site and occupant when you assess the land and its general suitability for the development.
 Let’s look at some of these things.

 You can form your ‘check list’ from this example and then modify it as the market and precinct requires.